OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-07-06-posting-less.md

 ## Next Car: Tesla Model 3

 I rented a Tesla Model 3 for the weekend.
 I'm going to test drive this car before completely committing to buying one.
 I'm also gonna get out and go to some big nature parks to take a break from things (maybe camp? maybe not? taking it as it comes instead of totally planning it out).
 I thought about inviting some friends, but fuck that.
-I'm going on a hot date with my camera and guitar instead
-I plan to get my new car post-divorce, quit bartending, and roadtrip over the US.
-I have some more goals, but I'll keep those private... basically see more of the world and maybe scope out a new place to live
+I'm going on a hot date with my camera and guitar instead.
+I plan to get my new car post-divorce, quit bartending, and road trip over the US.
+I have some more goals, but I'll keep those private... basically see more of the world and maybe scope out a new place to live.

 ## Work

 Working yesterday and today for computer job.
-Bartending Sunday and Monday. -> Making that $$$ for my next stage in life
+Bartending Sunday and Monday. -> Making that $$$ for my next stage in life.

 ## Fitness

 Gymnastics-wise, I've been taking time to practice technique more instead of reps.
 I started videoing my routine to improve my form, which it has been needing.
-I'm getting better at doing muscle ups with less momentum and working to be nicer on my joints, especially my shoulders and elbows.
-Running-wise, I ran 2 miles in under 15 mins (7:27min/mi pace) on Tues... not bad in the heat here.
+I'm getting better at doing muscle-ups with less momentum and working to be nicer on my joints, especially my shoulders and elbows.
+Running-wise, I ran 2 miles in under 15 mins (7:27 min/mi pace) on Tues... not bad in the heat here.
 Legs very sore, so of course I ran 2.5 miles yesterday also (but at a slow speed) in the hot heat.
 Exercise always has been and hopefully will be my drug of choice.
-I always feel better
+I always feel better.